[CONTACT]

 ancient granite intrusions are exposed to weathering, as softer rocks

-banknotes.
-The ones found on the current notes of Zimbabwe, named the
+found on the current notes of Zimbabwe, named the Banknote Rocks, are

-northern South Africa northwards to Sudan.
-The most notable formations
+northwards to Sudan.
+The most notable formations in Zimbabwe are

-The national anthem of Zimbabwe is "Blessed be the Land of Zimbabwe"
+The national anthem of Zimbabwe is "Raise the Flag of Zimbabwe" (; ).

-(; ).
-It was introduced in March 1994 after a nationwide competition
+It was introduced in March 1994 after a nationwide competition to

-to replace as a distinctly Zimbabwean song.
-The winning entry was a
+replace as a distinctly Zimbabwean song.
+The winning entry was a song

 Changundega.
 It has been translated into all three of the main